Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Empirical evaluation

 For DP, we normalised both $\rho$ and $\delta$ to be in [0,1] before selecting $k$ cluster modes so that these two parameters have the same weight in their product $\rho \times \delta$.
-We report the best clustering performance within a range of parameter search for each algorithm.
 Table \ref{para} lists the parameters and their search ranges for each algorithm.
 Note that the parameter $\xi$ in OPTICS is used to identify downward and upward areas of the reachability plot in order to extract all clusters using a bottom-up hierarchical method \cite{ankerst1999optics}.
-For all algorithms using $\epsilon$-neighbourhood for density estimation, $\epsilon$ is set to be in $[0.1\%, 30\%]$ of the maximum pairwise distance.
+For all algorithms using $\epsilon$-neighbourhood for density estimation, $\epsilon$ is set to be in $[0.1\%, 99.9\%]$ of the maximum pairwise distance.
 Note that for DC-HDP, the $k$ parameter is only required to extract $k$ clusters from the dendrogram (at the end of Algorithm \ref{DC-HDP}) by setting a corresponding $\gamma'$ threshold.
+For the fair comparison with DP, we fix the additional parameter $K=\sqrt{n}$ for LC-DP (as suggested in Chen et al. \cite{Chen2018}). $\tau$ is set to 1 for DC-HDP as the minimum density threshold.

-Table \ref{best} shows the best F-measures of the 8 algorithms.
-In terms of the average F-measure (shown in the fourth bottom row), DC-HDP has the highest average F-measure of 0.82.
-The average F-measure of LC-DP, DP and OPTICS are 0.79, 0.76 and 0.76, respectively.
-HDBSCAN and DBSCAN have the average F-measures of 0.67 and 0.66, respectively.
-HML and PHA have the lowest average F-measures of 0.51 and 0.61, respectively.
+Table \ref{best} shows the best F-measures of the 9 algorithms.
+In terms of the average F-measure (shown in the third bottom row), DC-HDP has the highest average F-measure of 0.82.
+The closest contenders are LC-DP, DP and Spectral clustering which have F-measures: 0.80, 0.76, and 0.78, respectively.
+The next three contenders are OPTICS, DBSCAN and HDBSCAN which have F-measures: 0.72, 0.63 and 0.59, respectively.
+Mean-shift and PHA have the lowest average F-measures of 0.64 and 0.58, respectively.

-Among the 8 algorithms, DC-HDP was the top performer on 8 out of 14 datasets, followed by LC-DP which was the top on 5 datasets.
-HML got very low F-measure on many datasets, e.g., Iris, Ecoli, Control and Segment datasets.
-This is because HML could not separate different clusters properly.
+Among the 9 algorithms, both DC-HDP was the top performers on 19 out of 28 datasets, followed by LC-DP and Spectral clustering on 9 datasets.
+OPTICS and DP were the top performers on 6 and 5 datasets, respectively.
+DBSCAN, HDBSCAN and Mean-shift were the top performers on 4, 4, and 3 datasets, respectively.

-Notably on three synthetic datasets (3C, 2Q and 2O), only DC-HDP, OPTICS, HDBSCAN and DBSCAN identified all clusters perfectly, while other algorithms fail on at least one of these datasets.
-LC-DP could not obtain a perfect result on the 2O datasets because it failed to separate the 2 circles.
+Notably on the four synthetic datasets (3C, 2Q, 3G and 2O), only DC-HDP, OPTICS and Spectral identified the clusters almost perfectly; while other algorithms failed on at least one of these datasets.
+Spectral clustering performs poor on the Pathbased and Compound datasets in which clusters of different densities are closed to each other.
+LC-DP could not obtain the perfect result on the 2O datasets because it failed to separate the 2 circles.
+For the 3G dataset which has clusters with varied densities, DBSCAN obtained the lowest F-measure of 0.67.
+HDBSCAN achieved F-measure of 0.92 only on this dataset since it assigned many high-density points to noise.